cbw29512/ghostpost/README.md

 Ability to sort content based on vote score (hint: you may need to calculate the vote score) Page to submit a boast or a roast

-Hints:
-button hrefs can use template data, just like everything else voting is not meant to be secure; this is effectively a proof of concept application you do not need to worry about figuring out if someone has already voted on something